DustinWoods/tempo-js/README.md

  - Typings for Typescript

 ## Issues
- - [ ] Using offset option and scrubbing audio begins to offset the click track
+ - [x] Using offset option and scrubbing audio begins to offset the click track (Turned out to be the file was reporting incorrect audio position.
+Nothing to do with offset.
+Exported as .ogg and fixed.
+Maybe to do with .mp3)

 ### TODO
  - [x] Remove dependencies (rxjs)